Nickchapman3773/Uranium-Fever/README.md

 >[!IMPORTANT]
 >***Thank you for helping test Uranium Fever!***
 >
->The following is a brief, ***work in progress*** introduction to the liste.
+>The following is a brief, ***work in progress*** introduction to the list.
 This document and Uranium Fever itself will undergo further revision prior to formal release.

 >[!CAUTION]
 >**Trigger Warning**